Latest

 As their peak body, ABDC’s role is to ensure that those with political, social, cultural and economic influence appreciate and support how business education contributes to Australia’s future.

-Australian university business schools graduate 17% of all domestic students and 46% of the international students at Australian universities.
+Australian university business schools educate 16% of all domestic students and 39% of the nation’s international students.